GauriRaghuvanshi/lenscorp-replica/README.md

-# Getting Started with Create React App
+# Getting Started with  App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First clone the project from

 ## Available Scripts

 In the project directory, you can run:

+To install node modules use this command.
+This has to  be run.
+It is important
+### `npm install`

+To start the development server , use this command
 ### `npm start`

 Runs the app in the development mode.\